guildai/guild.ai/pages/docs/tutorials/develop-a-model-from-scratch.md

 Guild projects are directories that contain a [Guild file](term:guild-file) --- i.e. a file named `guild.yml`.
-A Guild file contains information about what's in the project.
+A Guild file contains information used to train models.

-We can use the [](cmd:init) command to initialize a new project.

-Since we're creating a classifier for the Iris dataset, let's call our project "iris" (feel free to use a different name --- just modify the values below accordingly).

-Initialize a new Guild project by running:
+Let's create a new Guild project for our iris classifier by running:

 ``` command
 guild init --project iris
 ```

-Guild generates the following project files:
+Guild asks you to confirm the operation.
+Press `ENTER` to initialize the new project.

+The commands creates a new directory:

 <div class="file-tree">
 <ul>